 Day 10: Cruising – Monemvassia/Nafplion Having cruised through the night, this morning we reach the Peloponnese region on the Greek mainland.
 We have free time to explore the fortified medieval town of Monemvassia, with its uniquely preserved period architecture.
 After returning to the ship for lunch, we stop for a swim as we cruise to Nafplion, another gem of a Venetian/Byzantine town.
 We disembark early this evening, with time to wander the charming narrow streets.
 B,L

 Day 11: Cruising – Mycenae/Hydra A UNESCO World Heritage site, the imposing ruins at Mycenae represent the pinnacle of Mycenaean civilization, dating from the 15th to 12th centuries BCE.
 This morning we tour this ancient city that contributed to the development of classic Greek culture (and hence Western civilization) and also is linked to Homer’s epics the Iliad and The Odyssey.
 Then we depart for Hydra, with its well-preserved traditional town with a car-free center.
 We have time to wander as we wish before returning to Harmony G. B,D

 Day 12: Cruising – Piraeus/Athens We disembark this morning and transfer to Athens, where we tour the acclaimed Benaki Museum, with a prized collection of Byzantine art.
 After a light lunch at the museum we check in at our hotel, where tonight we toast our adventure over a farewell dinner.
 B,L,D

 Day 13: Depart for U.S. Early this morning we transfer to the airport, where we connect with our flights home.
 B

-Please note: This trip involves considerable walking up hills or stairs, and on uneven or cobblestone streets.
+Please note: This trip involves considerable walking on uneven or cobblestone streets and at sites of ancient ruins.
 You should be in good physical condition to enjoy the tour to its fullest.

 B = Breakfast included L = Lunch included D = Dinner included